Exceptional customer service fuels customer success and drives business growth. Yet many customers still walk away feeling unheard and frustrated.

 Aligning your customer service goals with your broader business objectives ensures that your service strategy not only delights customers but also drives tangible results for your company.

-Select key performance indicators (KPIs) and customer service metrics to track and benchmark your progress.
+Select the right key performance indicators (KPIs) and customer service metrics to track and benchmark your progress.
 Track calling metrics like missed calls, answered calls, and abandonment rate to see how your team handles customer calls.

 Also, look at customer satisfaction metrics.
 Some customer service KPIs you’ll want to choose from include: